oracle-livelabs/database/datapump-x-platform-migration/07-checks/checks.md

     </details>

-So you're going to create a SQL file containing all metadata called "upgr_metadata.sql" located in the database directory "XTTS_METADATA_DIR" (=)
+    So you're going to create a SQL file containing all metadata called "upgr\_metadata.sql" located in the database directory "XTTS\_METADATA\_DIR"

 2. Generating Metadata SQL